maria/foregit/doc/development.md

   I use [Vagrant](http://www.vagrantup.com/) because is easy to install and configure.
 You can create a Vagrant box following [my tutorial](https://github.com/marianitadn/vagrant).

+## Use project Vagrant

+  You can use the Vagrantfile provided for the project, which also has a provisioning script.
+Hence you can skip the above steps.
+  Commands:
+    - `git clone <foregit_repo_url>`
+    - `cd <foregit_repo_path>`
+    - `vagrant up`
+    - `vagrant provision`

+You can change the Vagrantfile with your custom settings before doing the above.

 ## Clone Foreman

-- Clone the project repo on your localhost
+- Clone the project repo on your localhos

 - Sync the directory with Vagrant, by editing the Vagrantfile: